 Alternative 1 (No Action).
-Do not modify the fishing year for yellowtail snapper.
 The fishing year for yellowtail snapper (commercial and recreational) is the calendar year, January 1 through December 31.

-Alterantive 2.
+Preferred Alternative 2.
 Modify the fishing year for the commercial sector for yellowtail snapper.

 Sub-alternative 2a.
-June 1 through May 31 Sub-alternative 2b.
-July 1 through June 30 Sub-alternative 2c.
-August 1 through July 31 Sub-alternative 2d.
+June 1 through May 31

+Sub-alternative 2b.
+July 1 through June 30

+Preferred Sub-alternative 2c.
+August 1 through July 31

+Sub-alternative 2d.
 September 1 to August 31

-Alternative 3.
+Preferred Alternative 3.
 Modify fishing year for the recreational sector for yellowtail snapper.

 Sub-alternative 3a.
-June 1 through May 31 Sub-alternative 3b.
-July 1 through June 30 Sub-alternative 3c.
-August 1 through July 31 Sub-alternative 3d.
+June 1 through May 31

+Sub-alternative 3b.
+July 1 through June 30

+Preferred Sub-alternative 3c.
+August 1 through July 31

+Sub-alternative 3d.
 September 1 to August 31

-Alternative 2 and its sub-alternatives consider changes to the start date for commercial harvest of yellowtail snapper from January 1 to June 1 (Sub-alterantive 2a) to September 1 (Sub-alterantive 2d).
-The same suite of sub-alterantives is presented under Alternative 3 for the recreational sector.
-The South Atlantic Council could chose to take action to modify the start date for one or both sectors.
+Preferred Alternative 2 and its sub-alternatives consider changes to the start date for commercial harvest of yellowtail snapper from January 1 to June 1 (Sub-alternative 2a) to September 1 (Subalternative 2d).
+The same suite of sub-alternatives is presented under Preferred Alternative 3 for the recreational sector.
+The South Atlantic Council chose to take action to modify the start date for both sectors.
 Based on landings from 2010-2014 (see Tables 4.5.1 and 4.5.2), it is unlikely that yellowtail snapper commercial or recreational ACLs would be met during the any of the proposed fishing years and there would be no additional biological effects from a change in the fishing year.
 However, the commercial ACL was met in 2015.
 Although those data are not available for analyses, it can be assumed that commercial landings in future years could be similar to those in 2015, and commercial closures could occur.
-Therefore, a fishing year start of August 1, as Sub-alternatives 2c and 3c propose, would be biologically advantageous because the closed months are more likely to coincide with the yellowtail snapper spawning season.
-Similarly, Sub-alternatives 2d and 3d, which would change the start date of the fishing year to September 1, could be biologically beneficial but not as much as Sub-alternatives 2c and 3c.
-Subalternatives 2a, 2b, 3a, and 3b could result in positive biological impacts if closures occurred during the beginning of peak spawning for yellowtail snapper; however, biological benefits for other sub-alternatives would likely be greater.
+However, potential closures under all the sub-alternatives have an equal chance of occurring during the yellowtail snapper spawning season.
+In southeast Florida, spawning occurs during spring and summer with peak spawning in May-July (Grimes 1987, Muller et al. 2003).
+Sub-alternatives 2a, 2b, 3a, and 3b could result in positive biological impacts if closures occurred during the beginning of peak spawning (peak spawning is May-July) for yellowtail snapper.
 An indirect biological benefit would result from Alternative 1 (No Action) in that the fishing year used in future stock assessments for the species would be consistent with previous ones.
 For management and stock assessment purposes, there are advantages to identical fishing years between the commercial and recreational sectors.
 Changing the fishing year for the recreational sector, but not the commercial sector, would result in additional data adjustments that introduce some level of uncertainty to a stock assessment and may compromise the ability to compare results with previous assessments.
 Different fishing years in the Gulf of Mexico and South Atlantic for yellowtail snapper would further accentuate this problem.
+However, the Gulf of Mexico Fishery Management Council is developing an amendment that may change the fishing year for yellowtail snapper that would match what the South Atlantic Council is proposing in Regulatory Amendment 25.